 Within group health plans that are subject to COBRA, individuals must be what are known as qualified beneficiaries in order to receive benefits.
 A qualified beneficiary generally is an individual covered by the group health plan on the day before a qualifying event who is an employee, the employee's spouse, or an employee's dependent child.
 In certain cases, a retired employee, the retired employee's spouse, and the retired employee's dependent children may be qualified beneficiaries.
 In addition, any child born to or placed for adoption with a covered employee during the period of COBRA coverage is considered a qualified beneficiary.
 Agents, independent contractors and directors who participate in the group health plan may also be qualified beneficiaries.

 The U.S. Department of Labor regulates COBRA, and it has published a list of frequently asked questions for consumers.
-You can also call (866) 444-3272 for additional information or assistance.
+You can also call 877-267-2323 extension 61565 for additional information or assistance.